jeffbass/imagezmq/docs/api-examples.rst

 API and Usage Examples
 ======================

-The API for **imagezmq** consists of 2 classes with 2 methods each.
+The API for **imageZMQ** consists of 2 classes with 2 methods each.
 The ImageSender class has 2 methods: one for sending an OpenCV image and one for sending a jpg compressed OpenCV image.
 The ImageHub class has 2 methods: one for receiving an OpenCV image and one for receiving a jpg compressed OpenCV image.